 Eligibility of Innovate UK Catapult centres

 Catapult Centres do not currently meet the Research Councils’ eligibility criteria for Independent Research Organisations as they have been established by the public sector as detailed in the Research Councils' joint statement on eligibility.
 Organisations that are eligible to apply for RCUK research funding may work in partnership or collaboration with any other organisation, irrespective of its eligibility status, this includes Catapult Centres.
 This is a key way of ensuring academic-Catapult collaboration.
 Catapult Centres may be named contractors within research grants, and for some Research Councils, their staff may be eligible as Co-Investigators (For ESRC, please see rules on eligibility for Co-Investigators).

-To view the guidance that individual Research Councils are providing to their communities, follow the links below:
+To view the guidance that individual organisations within UKRI are providing to their communities, follow the links below:

 - Arts and Humanities Research Council (AHRC)

 - Biotechnology and Biological Sciences Research Council (BBSRC)